TimDaub/jsonresume-theme-paper/README.md

 ## PDF / Printing

-Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets posted to a webservice and getting converted to `.pdf` this theme will not support this process.
+Since the printing functionality of `resume-cli` is a utter catastrophy where your `.html` file gets posted to a webservice for converted to `.pdf` this theme will not support this process.

 **BUT**

-You can just out-comment the `var print` variable in `index.js` and save your `.html` to `.pdf` via CTRL+P (Print to PDF) file via chrome.
+I've implemented another `.css` file that gets included with a attribute `print`: `media="print"`.
+So if you're trying to convert your resume from `.html` to `.pdf` just use Google Chrome and then PDF Print!
 In my opinion this does the best job in formating and layouting.

 ## Demo
-You can check out a static demo of the resume on codepen.io: http://codepen.io/TimDaub/pen/bfCLz
+You can check out a static demo of the resume on codepen.io: http://codepen.io/TimDaub/pen/bfCLz The folks over at jsonschema.org did an awesome job promoting my theme, so you can check it out here as well: http://themes.jsonresume.org/theme/paper

 ## Getting started